-Students that participate in this course will learn how to operate an open-sea sailboat (36 + ft) and after successful completion of the on-board and theoretical lesson and besides the academic credit, they will be able to receive an international sailing license.
-This license will allow students to skipper a boat on their own.
-This is a full, first sea sailing course as one would be able to take in the US or other countries.
+Students that participate in this course will learn how to operate an open-sea sailboat (36+ft) and after successful completion of the on-board and theoretical lesson and besides the academic credit, they will be able to receive an international sailing license.
+This license will allow you to skipper a boat on your own.
+This is a full, first sea sailing course as you would be able to take in the US or other countries.

-The syllabus includes, amongst others, the topics of: sail techniques & maneuvers, anchorage, navigation, rules of the road, rope work, safety & emergency, Meteorology.
-Note: The ACT course fulfilling the above is: SEA SAIL 101: Introduction to Sea Sailing
+The syllabus includes, amongst others, the topics of: Sail Techniques & Maneuvers, Anchorage, Navigation, Rules of the Road, Rope work, safety & Emergency, Rules of the road, Meteorology.

+Note: The ACT course fulfilling the above is: Sea Sail 101: Introduction to Sea Sailing